recioalex/deckFanControl/README.md

 **If the script is killed or suffers an error, the fan speed will remain as the last speed set even after rebooting the SteamDeck, never set you lowest temp too high**

+**If this happens, to activate the auto fan profile, relaunch and close properly the script, or launch as root the command:**

+**echo 0 > /sys/class/hwmon/hwmon5/recalculate**

 ### Script configuration

 The speeds file must be on the same directory as the script, the format is: